tabletseeker/treble_build_aosp/README.md

 # TrebleDroid AOSP GSI

 ## Build
-All necessary packages and path implemenations are covered by the build script, which will automatically setup a working build environment for Debian/Ubuntu or Arch.
+All necessary packages and path implementations are covered by the build script, which will automatically setup a working build environment for Debian/Ubuntu or Arch.

 - Add user to group plugdev and log out:
     ```